nelsonjf/ToDoList/README.md

 That's all there is to it (for now).
 Using a To Do list is incredibly simple and incredibly useful!

+## Issues and Warnings
+As of now, submitting an empty todo crashes the server entirely and it will not comeback unless it is manually redeployed.
+So don't do that.
+Another server issue is a minor inconvinience: the server will "timeout" after 15 minutes.
+It will "wake up" again 30 seconds after any request however.
+Just a bit annoying really

 ## Planned Functionality
 All that needs to be done is User Authentication and all functionality will be met.
-However there is a bug that needs to be fixed.
-If the user submits an empty todo the server completely breaks and needs to restart.
-So that's bad

 ## Technologies
 HTML, CSS, JavaScript, React, React-Router-Dom, Express, Mongoose, Dotenv